ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

     from non-default PE installs.

 Access to non-default PE environments is controlled by the use of the `cpe` modules.
-These modules are typically loaded *after* you have restored a PrgEnv and loaded all the other modules you need and will set your compile environment to match that in the other PE release.
+These modules are typically loaded *after* you have switched to your choice of PrgEnv and loaded all the other modules you need and will set your compile environment to match that in the selected PE release.
 This means:

 - The compiler version will be switched to the one from the selected PE
 - HPE Cray provided libraries (or modules) that are loaded before you switch to the new programming environment are switched to those from the programming environment that you select.

-For example, if you have a code that uses the Gnu programming environment, FFTW and NetCDF parallel libraries and you want to compile in the (non-default) 21.03 programming environment, you would do the following:
+For example, if you have a code that uses the Gnu compiler environment, FFTW and NetCDF parallel libraries and you want to compile in the (non-default) 21.03 programming environment, you would do the following:

-First, restore the Gnu programming environment and load the required library modules (FFTW and NetCDF HDF5 parallel).
+First, load the Gnu compiler environment and load the required library modules (FFTW and NetCDF HDF5 parallel).
 The loaded module list shows they are the versions from the default (20.10) programming environment):

 ```
-auser@uan02:/work/t01/t01/auser> module restore -s PrgEnv-gnu
+auser@uan02:/work/t01/t01/auser> module swap PrgEnv-cray PrgEnv-gnu
 auser@uan02:/work/t01/t01/auser> module load cray-fftw
 auser@uan02:/work/t01/t01/auser> module load cray-netcdf
 auser@uan02:/work/t01/t01/auser> module load cray-netcdf-hdf5parallel